Disease Guide ·Collapsing Trachea ·2026

 What Is Collapsing Trachea

-The trachea (windpipe) is held open by C-shaped cartilage rings.
-In affected dogs, these rings gradually weaken and flatten, causing the airway to collapse during breathing.
-The exact cause is unknown but believed to be a combination of genetic cartilage weakness and environmental factors like obesity and irritants.
-Primarily affects small and toy breeds
+C-shaped cartilage rings hold the airway open.
+In affected dogs, these rings weaken and flatten, collapsing during breathing.
+Cause is unknown but involves genetic weakness and environmental factors like obesity.
+Affects small and toy breeds.

 Symptoms - What to Watch For

-Distinctive honking or goose-honk cough, especially when excited or pulling on a leash.
-Coughing triggered by drinking water, eating, or exercise.
-Gagging or retching.
-Labored breathing in severe cases.
+Distinctive honking/goose-honk cough when excited or pulling.
+Triggered by water, food, exercise.
+Gagging, retching, labored breathing in severe cases.
 Blue-tinged gums during episodes.
-Coughing that worsens in hot, humid weather or with excitement.
-The honking cough is highly distinctive
+Worse in hot weather.
+The honking cough is highly distinctive.

 Diagnosis - $200-$600